 The seventh studio album is out and the Lover era is now in full bloom.
 I don’t think it’s a secret that Taylor has gone through a roller coaster of emotions that ended up in the catharsis that was reputation.
-Many of us have wandered how she was going to follow that one, but us fans knew it would result in something completely different.
+Many of us have wondered how she was going to follow that one, but us fans knew it would result in something completely different.
 Taylor’s music unavoidably follow her mood.
 She both evolves emotionally as well as musically.
-The resulting product is a triumph that could possibly one if not her greatest ever.
+The resulting product is a triumph that could possibly be one of her greatests if not her greatest ever albums.

 I am going to be that annoying fan that says that we fans do the same thing that Taylor does.
 Each of her albums, each of her eras, we tend to follow the mood as well.
 In our defence, we’re not necessarily doing it on purpose.
 I have the theory that it’s not that every fan tries to adjust their mood to the last Taylor Swift album, but rather it’s Taylor Swift that somehow reads our minds and brings out the music we need in our lives right now.
 I call this theory “The Taylor Witch Project”.